pjpatel012/Credit-Loan-Analysis/README.md

 ## Assignment Background

-This project focus' primarily on the exploratory and explanatory data analysis, visualization, and reporting in RStudio (R-Markdown).
+This project focus' primarily on exploratory and explanatory data analysis, visualization, and reporting of the dataset in RStudio (R-Markdown).
 3 primary files are included in this project:
 * R Markdown file ('ProsperLoan.rmd')
 * pdf of the final report ('ProsperLoan.pdf).
 * csv of the prosper loan data (prosperloan.csv)